This is a complete guide to lunges vs. squats.

 Step 1.
 Stand up tall, keeping your feet shoulder-width apart, and your hands out in front of you.
-Ensure there is at least two metres of space to the left and right of you.
+Ensure there is at least 6 feet of space to the left and right of you.

 Step 2.
-Engaging (squeezing) your glutes and core, take one wide step (over one metre) to the left of you, and land on your left foot flat on your floor (ensure both feet are flat on the floor and are both facing the same direction.
+Engaging (squeezing) your glutes and core, take one wide step of at least 3 feet to the left of you, and land on your left foot flat on your floor, ensuring both feet are flat on the floor and are both facing the same direction.

 Step 5.
 Repeat the movement with the same leg until you’ve completed all of the reps.